 I’m leaving you with a recipe of how these elements played out for me.
 You can adjust them and make your own “House” BBQ sauce.
 Enjoy!

 Making your own dressing and condiments is a delicious way to make your meals more nutrient dense (while dropping un-necessaries from your diet – white vinegar, corn syrup, additives & preservatives)!

-Here are some more recipes from An Appetite For Joy:
+Here are some more recipes from the blog:

 - 15 oz. crushed tomatoes or tomato sauce (I like crushed for a little texture and use Pomi carton tomatoes)

 - 1 teaspoon garlic powder (or 1 clove pressed garlic)